vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-customizing-the-header-and-footer-blocks-by-page.md

 }
 ```

-**Done!** Once you save the changes and link your app, you'll be able to see the new configurations for these blocks reflected onto the desired page.
+Once you save the changes and link your app, you'll see the new configurations for these blocks reflected on the desired page.